Skip to content

 "${plugin_repo}" "${plugin_dir}"

-Execute plugin environment hook directly
+Execute plugin environment hooks directly

 BUILDKITE_PLUGIN_CHINMINA_TOKEN_CHINMINA_URL="${BUILDKITE_PLUGIN_CHINMINA_TOKEN_CHINMINA_URL:-https://chinmina.url-to-instance.io}" \